 In the UK NHS, the use of referral and treatment thresholds for elective surgery was common practice by the groups charged with commissioning healthcare at a local level, that is, the Primary Care Trusts (PCTs).
 In a report by the UK Audit Commission in 2011 it was estimated that approximately 250 procedures of 'limited clinical value' had been identified, with some PCTs having stated thresholds for over 100 procedures.
-(12) One system of categorising procedures developed by Croydon PCT uses a fourfold classification system: effective procedures where cost-effective alternatives should be tried first; effective interventions with a close benefit-to-risk balance in mild cases; potentially cosmetic interventions; and relatively ineffective procedures.
-(12) Although PCT lists varied, approximately 80 procedures were identified that were common across the majority of lists.
+14 One system of categorising procedures developed by Croydon PCT uses a fourfold classification system: effective procedures where cost-effective alternatives should be tried first; effective interventions with a close benefit-to-risk balance in mild cases; potentially cosmetic interventions; and relatively ineffective procedures.
+14 Although PCT lists varied, approximately 80 procedures were identified that were common across the majority of lists.
 The responsibilities of the PCTs were taken over by Clinical Commissioning Groups (CCGs) and the NHS Trust Development Authority in April 2013; however, local referral and treatment thresholds continue to be used, developed and updated by the CCG, while at a national level, the commissioning of selected specialist services such as specialist orthopaedic and pain services is undertaken by NHS England.

-The UK NHS is also informed by the work of the Royal College of Surgeons which, through a new National Surgical Commissioning Centre established in May 2013(13) and in consultation with the Surgical Specialty Associations (14) and RightCare, (15) has developed a range of information, advice and practical tools to aid commissioners in their work.
-This has included the development of peer-reviewed commissioning guides for common surgical interventions that outline integrated care pathways intended to achieve effective, equitable and sustainable healthcare.
-(16;17) The procedures identified from the review of international practice were assessed for their relevance to the publicly-funded healthcare system in Ireland.
-Data were obtained from two main sources: the Hospital In-Patient Enguiry (HIPE) system and from the National Treatment Purchase Fund (NTPF).
-HIPE is a computer-based system that collects demographic, clinical and administrative data on discharges and deaths from acute public hospitals participating in the scheme (n=57 in 2011).
-(18) Activity levels from the HIPE system were retrieved for each procedure type with data gathered in respect of the total number of procedures undertaken (and broken down by day case and inpatient surgery), the average length of stay (ALOS) and total number of inpatient bed days consumed by inpatient surgery.
-Data were collected for 2011 and compared to activity levels in previous years to provide an estimation of trends in clinical practice.
+The UK NHS is also informed by the work of the Royal College of Surgeons which, through a new National Surgical Commissioning Centre established in May 201315 and in consultation with the Surgical Specialty Associations16 and RightCare,17 has developed a range of information, advice and practical tools to aid commissioners in their work.
+This has included the development of peer-reviewed commissioning guides for common surgical interventions that outline integrated care pathways intended to achieve effective, equitable and sustainable healthcare.^{18, 19} The procedures identified from the review of international practice were assessed for their relevance to the publicly-funded healthcare system in Ireland.
+Data was obtained from two main sources: the Hospital In-Patient Enquiry (HIPE) system and from the National Treatment Purchase Fund (NTPF).
+HIPE is a computer-based system that collects demographic, clinical and administrative data on discharges and deaths from acute public hospitals participating in the scheme (n=57 in 2011).20 Activity levels from the HIPE system were retrieved for each procedure type with data gathered in respect of the total number of procedures undertaken (and broken down by day case and inpatient surgery), the average length of stay (ALOS) and total number of inpatient bed days consumed by inpatient surgery.
+In each phase, data was collected for the most recent year for which complete data was available and compared to activity levels in previous years to provide an estimation of trends in clinical practice.